Top of page

 Growth factors for a low white blood cell count

-A growth factor called granulocyte colony-stimulating factor (G-CSF) is sometimes used to treat people who have a low white blood cell count (neutropenia).
+A growth factor called granulocyte colony-stimulating factor (G-CSF) can be used to treat people who have a low white blood cell count (neutropenia).
 This is a common side effect of many lymphoma treatments.

 What is G-CSF?